jhrcek/relation-explorer/README.md

     - [x] converse
     - [x] complement
     - [ ] calculate concept lattice (Binary relations have been described through their induced concept lattices)

-- [ ] Support for undo / redo history of modifications

 - [ ] mention properties of various operations (E.g. The union of two transitive relations need not be transitive, but intersection always is; converse and complement preserve symmetry etc.)
 - [ ] use inclusion-exclusion principle to show exact numbers of relations within each cocnept of concept lattice or relations